xquery/xquerydoc/README.md

 </doc:xqdoc>
 ```

-It iss then relatively easy to  take this XML and style it using
+It is  relatively easy to take this XML and style it using
 provided XSLT stylesheets provided for under *src/lib*.

 ### Integration